“A focus on care, concern and developing healthy lifestyles.”

 - Certificate III in Sport and Recreation;

 - Year 11 and 12: General Outdoor Education

-Our Certificate courses are very popular with students who have an interest in community sport or outdoor environments because they also get opportunities to gain other qualifications (such as first aid or Bronze Medallion) through their studies.
+Our Certificate course is very popular with students who have an interest in community sport or outdoor environments because they also get opportunities to gain other qualifications (such as first aid or outdoor education) through their studies.
 We also have partnerships with local primary schools and so the experiences students get are real and hands on.

 To download an information sheet on these certificate courses, please click on the link below: